-Trois trios was published by Durand et Cie. in 1947, five years after the premiere performance.
+Trois trios was published by Durand in 1947, five years after the premiere performance.

-I first came to know Trois trios on a commercial recording of Florent Schmitt’s complete works for female chorus, recorded in 2001 by the Choeur des femmes calliope directed by Régine Théodoresco.
+I first came to know Trois trios from a commercial recording of Florent Schmitt’s complete works for female chorus, recorded in 2001 by the Choeur des femmes calliope directed by Régine Théodoresco.